City life is great. The hustle, the bustle and the never-ending stream of things to do, see and experience…

 It’s more than likely that your city has a community garden that you can use to plant your Plantables plants (or any other plants, they don’t discriminate!).

-Out here in our neck of the woods (Forest, Ontario), we have a community garden that we donated stock to for people without gardens to grow and harvest their own organic fruits and veggies.
+Out here in our neck of the woods (Forest, Ontario), we have a community garden that we donated stock to for people without gardens to grow and harvest their own organically grown fruits and veggies.

 Community gardens are perfect for city folk need somewhere to plant.
 You can grow all your herbs and veggies there, and these communities are very kind and helpful.